Gunter Pauli

 Gunter Pauli is an entrepreneur, economist, and author born in 1956 in Antwerp (Belgium).
 He is best known for his main work, The Blue Economy.

 He has lived on 4 continents, is fluent in 7 languages, is a resident of Japan since 1994 and spends most of his time in South Africa.

 Biography

-Gunter Pauli holds a degree in economics from Loyola University (today University of Antwerp) in 1979 in Belgium and an MBA from INSEAD at Fontainebleau (France) in 1982.
+Gunter Pauli holds a degree in economics from the University of Antwerp in 1979 and an MBA from INSEAD at Fontainebleau in 1982.

 Pauli’s entrepreneurial activities span culture, science, politics, business and the environment.
 He is also a member of The Club of Rome and served three years since 2017 as an elected member of the Executive Committee.
 Gunter Pauli has served as an advisor for governments in Spain, Argentina and Italy.